HUST-EIC-AI-LAB/COVID-19-Initial-Model/README.md

 This repo is for the experiment codes.

 ### Data Preprocess
-Codes about data preprocess is in:
+Codes for data preprocess is in:
 `./utils`